stefan-jansen/machine-learning-for-trading/README.md

 - Why the nature of financial data requires different approaches to out-of-sample testing

 ### 07: Linear Models for Regression & Classification

+Linear models are applied to regression and classification problems with the goals of inference and prediction.
+Numerous asset pricing models that have been developed by academic and industry researchers leverage linear regression.
+Applications include the identification of significant factors that drive asset returns, for example, as a basis for risk management, as well as the prediction of returns over various time horizons.
+Classification problems, on the other hand, include directional price forecasts.
+[Chapter 07](07_linear_models) covers the following topics:
+- How linear regression works and which assumptions it makes
+- How to train and diagnose linear regression models
+- How to use linear regression to predict future returns
+- How use regularization to improve the predictive performance
+- How logistic regression works
+- How to convert a regression into a classification problem

 ### 08: Linear Time Series Models
 ### 09: Bayesian Machine Learning
 ### 10: Decision Trees & Random Forests